 4. Great Dane Rescue Of South Florida

-Since 1999, they’ve been rescuing these gentle giants.
-Entirely run by volunteers, they try to save as many dogs as possible and provide spaying, neutering, heartworm tests and medications, vaccinations, and microchips to all dogs leaving their shelter.
+Since 1999, this shelter has been rescuing these gentle giants.
+Entirely run by volunteers, they try to save as many dogs as possible and they provide spaying, neutering, heartworm tests and medications, vaccinations, and microchips to all dogs leaving their shelter.

-This helps cover many of the costs associated with the rescues, such as spaying/neutering, immunizations, heartworm testing and treatment, worm check, treating for ear mites and skin disorders.
+This helps cover many of the costs associated with the rescues, such as spaying or neutering, immunizations, heartworm testing and treatment, worm check, treating for ear mites and skin disorders.

 Great Dane Rescue Of South Florida Details

 - Website: Great Dane Rescue Of South Florida